YiqinZhao/yiqinzhao.me-source/content/project/deep-spectrum.md

 ---
 ::

+## Deep Spectrum Feature Representations for Speech Emotion Recognition

 Zhao, Ziping and **Zhao, Yiqin** and Bao, Zhongtian and Wang, Haishuai and Zhang, Zixing and Li, Chao

-**Deep Spectrum Feature Representations for Speech Emotion Recognition**

 Proceedings of the Joint Workshop of the 4th Workshop on Affective Social Multimedia Computing and first Multi-Modal Affective Computing of Large-Scale Multimedia Data (**ASMMC-MMAC'18**)